 - And, again, during the preliminary test, flame spread is less than 0.38m across the region of burning.

 To unpick the question, do you have a B Roof (t4) certified system?
-You should closely consider the materials you are currently using/specifying into your projects.
+You should closely consider the materials you are currently using/specifying in your projects.

 For more information, speak to an expert at Buzon today.